 I like music.
 After work, I stopped by Kennie’s Market to grab some stuff for Sophie.
 She had her wisdom teeth pulled this morning, and while the surgery went perfectly, she’s sore and deserving of a treat.
 She planned on a smoothie for dinner.
 I got some bananas and Breyers Fudge Swirl ice cream.
 She … Continue reading Hush

 A bubble on my ankle, slightly red, hard to see.
 Itchy.
 Soft and squishy.
-Immediately I think it's probably a tick.
-Engorged and floppy, ready to be picked.
+Immediately I think it's gotta be a tick Engorged and floppy, ready to be picked.
 Or a worm, burrowed, safe and warm, or spider eggs buried against the bone.
-Thursday spent standing in tall grass and weeds, in brush and trees.
-Just … Continue reading A Bubble
+Yesterday spent in grass and weeds, immersed in brush and under trees. … Continue reading A Bubble

 I have nothing left to say.
 Do you ever feel this way?
 I started blogging in 2013.
 Since then I’ve published at least one story per month, and one month, during a brief period of unemployment, fifteen.
 I’ve used up all my material, I’ve told every story there is to tell.
 For years, I did … Continue reading Abagunda